Achieving or Maintaining a Healthy Weight

 On average we consume between 1,200 and 2,200 calories a day.
 The best way to stay healthy is so make sure we receive the maximum amount of nutrition from those calories, avoiding what we often hear referred to as ’empty calories’.
 Empty calories are those that don’t provide many essential macro and micro nutrients for the amount of calories consumed.

-The way we stay healthy is to make sure we receive the maximum amount of nutrition from the calories we consume.
-Compare a candy bar a snack of an orange and slice of whole wheat toast with peanut butter – both have about 250 calories, so why does it matter which you choose?
+Let’s compare 2 different snacks, candy bar and a snack of an orange and slice of whole wheat toast with peanut butter – both have about 250 calories, so why does it matter which you choose?

--The candy bar provides little nutritional value and will metabolize rapidly giving you an initial rush of energy that will quickly fade, leaving you less energetic than before – leading to additional cravings for more sugar.
+-The candy bar provides little nutritional value and will metabolize rapidly giving you an initial rush of energy that will quickly fade.
+This quick rise and then fall of blood sugar will leaving you with even less energy than before, and can lead to additional cravings for more sugar.

 Maintaining a healthy weight is key for a healthy long life, and the basic elements to achieve a healthy weight are pretty straight forward: